Click Here for Our Recommended Antivirus for Your Device

 Speaking of ‘Hold Off’ meanings, primarily, it has three meanings; where the first one is a transitive verb, meaning the act of delaying something for a reason, such as, ‘The event has been held off due to rain’.

-And secondly, it cites postponing an action, that is basically, postponing, canceling, or stopping an event from happening for a short time.
+And secondly, it cites postponing an action, that is basically, postponing, cancelling, or stopping an event from happening for a short time.
 E.g., “Hold Off the concert, since the rates of tickets are comparably lower than earlier”.

-And lastly, the hold off verb specifies keeping at a distance, resisting an attacker, or repelling or keeping back someone from causing trouble.
+And lastly, the hold-off verb specifies keeping at a distance, resisting an attacker, or repelling or keeping back someone from causing trouble.

-For an instance, “The criminals were held off at the entrance gate”.
+For instance, “The criminals were held off at the entrance gate”.
 Over and above, the past tense of the verb ‘Hold Off’ is held off.

 While the third person singular present tense is ‘holds off’, and the present participle is ‘Holding Off’.